 - Vanilla extract: for the best flavor, use pure vanilla extract.
 Vanilla bean paste would also be great.

 - Olive oil: use whatever olive oil you enjoy the most.
 If you love the rich and bold flavor of extra-virgin olive oil, use that!
 And if you don’t want the olive oil to be overly present, use a light or regular olive oil.

 - Whole milk: make sure you use whole milk—not low-fat dairy milk.
 We haven’t tested this, but if you want to make this vegan, use a non-dairy milk such as soy milk or almond milk.

 - Start by whipping the eggs in a stand mixer until foamy.
-Meanwhile, whisk together the white whole-wheat flour, baking powder, and salt.
+Meanwhile, whisk together the dry ingredients.

 - Add the sugar, lemon zest and vanilla and whip, on high speed, until thick, gorgeous (!!), fluffy, and pale in color.
 It should be stunning!!

 - Mix in the flour and milk, alternating between the two.